-It is rare to see four legends from musical genres as disparate as brit pop, afrobeat, punk and psychedelic rock.
+It is rare to see four legends from musical genres as disparate as brit-pop, afrobeat, punk, and psychedelic rock.
 Tonight, the large crowd at SWG3 holler their approval as one by one they enter the stage.
-Damon Albarn, Tony Allen, Simon Tong and Paul Simonon collectively make up The Good The Bad and The Queen.
-11 years after the first record they are on the second date of their first ever full UK tour.
+Damon Albarn, Tony Allen, Simon Tong, and Paul Simonon collectively make up The Good The Bad and The Queen.
+11 years after the first record they are on the second date of their first-ever full UK tour.

 In front of a picturesque backdrop showing a rather quaint Victorian version of Britain, Merrie Land is played in full.
 The title track expresses anxiety over Brexit while sounding heartfelt and tender.
-The songs from Merrie Land follow a similar motif, with Gun to The Head’s memorable chorus, and Last Man To Leave sudden tonal change from farce to sombre making them stand out as highlights from this part of the set.
+The songs from Merrie Land follow a similar motif, with Gun to The Head’s memorable chorus, and the Last Man To Leave sudden tonal change from farce to somber making them stand out as highlights from this part of the set.

-As the band finish playing Merrie Land the first part of the set is over.
-After a brief intermission they return to play songs from their self-titled album.
+As the band finishes playing Merrie Land the first part of the set is over.
+After a brief intermission, they return to play songs from their self-titled album.
 For 80s Life, Damon brings out a puppet and indulges in a little ventriloquism with puppet known as Tommy.
 It’s rather odd but playful and it certainly amuses Damon and does not detract from the shimmering piano melody and gentle backing vocals.

 This is followed by the Kingdom Of Doom a mini-epic of a song, it is rousing and deftly anthemic.
 As it melds the string sections, dainty keys, and dub bass together before finishing with loud drums and a fierce guitar riff, showing every element in harmony is the standout moment of the set.
 Proceedings are closed out with their self-titled track which picks up the tempo throughout making for a thrilling cacophony of noise at the climax.